 With this list, I hope you can find some new opportunities to recharge your Spanish learning.

-I’m Ken Smith, and you can read more about me here.
-When I’m not trying to jumpstart my Spanish learning, you might find me experimenting with machine learning algorithms or writing casino reviews like this one I recently updated for Caesars Online Casino.
+When I’m not working on Spanish, you might find me experimenting with machine learning algorithms or writing online casino reviews at NJ Online Casinos.